kolkhis/tech-notes/ato/ato.md

 Some other notable booths and demos included:

 - AWS Open Source was being represented
-- Zabbix, DynaTrace, Observe, DataDog, and plenty other observability solutions were on display
+- Zabbix, DynaTrace, Observe, DataDog, and plenty of other observability solutions were on display
 - HeroDevs had one of the craziest booths at the event.
 - The Linux Foundation was there giving away discounts for educational content
-- Intuit (the people behind Argo) were demoing their new project, numaflow
+- Intuit (the people behind Argo) were demoing their new project, **Numaflow**
 - CodeRabbit was demoing an agentic AI code reviewer
 - Keebio had a great booth set up to display their newest ergonomic mechanical keyboards.

-There many other new cutting-edge AI products were on display by a variety of companies.
+There were many other new cutting-edge AI products were on display by a variety of companies.

 ---

 Now, it's not just corporate entities being represented.
-The event is called "All Things Open," so, as you can imagine, there was a **heavy** Open-Source presence.
+The event is called "All Things Open," so, as you can imagine, there was a **heavy** open-source presence.

 Alma Linux had a booth set up and made a strong case as a leading open-source,